microsoft/pxt-arcade/docs/courses/csintro3/structure/logic.md

 }
 ```

-Notice how the code above uses curly braces (`{` and `}`) and indentation to separate the code that is contained within each logical block.
+Notice how the code above uses curly braces (``{`` and ``}``) and indentation to separate the code that is contained within each logical block.
 This is done for two major reasons:

 ### ~hint

+### Readability

-**Readability.** Anyone can look at the code and easily decipher what is part of the if statement and what is not, even if they have never seen it before.
+Anyone can look at the code and easily decipher what is part of the if statement and what is not, even if they have never seen it before.
+The indentation provides a visual distinction for where different statements will run.

 ### ~

 ### ~hint

+### Functionality

-**Functionality.** Without indentations, the code would run the same - but that is not true about curly braces.
-Curly braces are used to group code together, which means multiple expressions can be included in the conditionals.
+JavaScript ignores indentation, but does not ignore curly braces.
+Curly braces are used to group code together, which makes it possible to include multiple expressions in the conditional statements.

 ```typescript
 let num: number = 1;